openclimatedata/ndc-assessments/README.md

 and [Worldbank INDC tool](http://indc.worldbank.org/) assessments were downloaded from [Climate Watch](https://www.climatewatchdata.org/) and are converted into CSV files to simplify analysis.
-The CSV files from the [Klimalog NDC Explorer](https://klimalog.die-gdi.de/ndc/) are provided as is.
+The CSV files from the [Klimalog NDC Explorer](https://klimalog.die-gdi.de/ndc/) are provided as is with minor reformatting to the CSV file headers.

 # Preparation